GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/Basic Spells (130) .md

 **Duration**: 1 minute

 **Effect**: You take on a liquid form which appears like water.
-This confers a few changes to yourself
+This confers a few changes to yourself;

  • You do not need to breathe.
  • You and all you are carrying melds into you in your new form.
 This new form can fit into a space of 1 liquid ounce per pound of your being.
 Your size category is reduced by 2 if possible.